Find Effective Programs for Adolescents and Teenagers at Artemis

 At Artemis Adolescent Healing Center, our goal is to first instill in you the fact that it’s okay to not be okay.
 The best step you can take toward the healing process is to contact a member of our admissions team.

 We help teens and their guardians overcome the challenges of drug use, sharing the wealth of knowledge we’ve learned over decades of combined experience.
-Our evidence-based treatment plans ensure your teenager gets the unique care they deserve to ensure long-term recovery, driving home the message of hope that you both desperately need.
+Our evidence-based treatment plans provide your teenager with the unique care they deserve to support getting clean and sober successfully.